 Histamine is the culprit for the most common allergy symptoms, including:

 It is a known fact that millions of Americans suffer from nasal allergies.
-Nasal allergies are known as hay fever, which symptoms typically transpire from being near fragrant flowers, trees, grasses, and shrubs.
+Nasal allergies are known as hay fever.
+Symptoms typically transpire from being near fragrant flowers, trees, grasses, and shrubs.
 However, fragrant flowers are not the cause of hay fever.

-Our ear, nose, and throat specialists and allergists in Lawrenceville and Johns Creek, GA can determine the underling causes for your allergies.
-We can setup a management plan to improve your daily life.
+Our ear, nose, and throat specialists and allergists in Lawrenceville and Johns Creek, GA, can determine the underlying causes for your allergies.
+We can set up a management plan to improve your daily life.

-People can experience pollen allergies to several types of grasses, bushes, shrubs, and trees.
+People can experience pollen allergies to several types of grass, bushes, shrubs, and trees.

-In late Spring, allergy sufferers can be allergic to certain types of grasses, including: red top, timothy, orchard, Johnson, some types of bluegrasses, sweet vernal, and Bermuda.
+- In late spring, allergy sufferers can be allergic to certain types of grass, including red top, timothy, orchard, Johnson, some types of bluegrasses, sweet vernal, and Bermuda.

 Unfortunately, certain household allergies can be present all year long.
 That is not good news for allergy sufferers.
-Symptoms can often become worse in Winter since windows are typically closed, and most houses are poorly ventilated.
+Symptoms can often worsen in winter since windows are typically closed, and most houses are poorly ventilated.

 The most common types of household allergens include: